Article ID: kb00360Last Modified: 14-Apr-2026

 Final Steps

-• Enable in VM settings:
+• Enable in the VM settings:

 • Guest Agent